 3. Own your rejection.

 When a friend of mine got rejected from his top choice, he immediately posted about it on Facebook.
-He knew that all his friends were waiting to hear whether he got in, so making a big announcement saved him the trouble of breaking the news to each and every one of his friends individually.
+He knew that all his friends were waiting to hear whether he got in, so making a blanket announcement saved him the trouble of breaking the news to each and every one of his friends individually.
 It was also a really cool move, in my opinion.
-My high school was extremely competitive about college admissions, so most of the kids there kept their college searches private.
+My high school was extremely competitive about college admissions, so most of the kids there kept their searches private.
 My friend’s post was something like “Yeah, I got rejected; whatever, I’m alive.”
 When I got rejected I did the same thing.

 4. You’re allowed to feel really, really sad (or pissed off) about being rejected.